en de

 Buying an original, wireless, or digital blood pressure monitor could save you a trip to the doctor’s office.
 You can easily set up the measuring device and take your daily readings.
 Home blood pressure monitoring shouldn’t be a chore or something that requires a lot of your time.

-Some people go for the good old-fashioned cable and arm cuff monitors.
+Some people go for the good old-fashioned cable and arm cuff blood pressure monitors.
 Others might prefer more technical features that connect via Bluetooth.
 Everyone has their preferences when measuring blood pressure at home, especially if they can’t book a quick doctor’s appointment.

 Just remember that if your baseline blood pressure reading is 180/110mmHg, seek urgent medical treatment straight away.
 This means your BP is too high and could cause serious physical effects.
 You might feel tired or experience headaches and stubborn chest pain.